Scientific Forecaster Discussion

 National Weather Service Wilmington Ohio

-high pressure will allow for dry conditions across the area today.
+pressure allowing for dry conditions and warmer temperatures today.

 Near term /until 6 PM this evening/...